 Ranked in these QuestionsQuestion Ranking

-Pro Huge multi-city world based off real locations
+Pro Familiar multi-city world that is actually based off of real locations

 There are 3 huge cities to explore: Los Santos, San Fierro and Las Venturas - each loosely modeled after certain real-world cities.
 In addition to the static map, other aspects of the game make it feel even more immersive.
 There's a fairly wide selection of vehicles, minigames and weird one-off events to find and take part in.